null-shot/typescript-mcp-template/README.md

 ## Available Scripts

-- `yarn dev`: Runs both the MCP Inspector (port 6274) and Cloudflare Worker (port 8787) concurrently
+- `npm run dev`: Runs both the MCP Inspector (port 6274) and Cloudflare Worker (port 8787) concurrently
-- `yarn start`: Runs only the Cloudflare Worker (port 8787)
+- `npm start`: Runs only the Cloudflare Worker (port 8787)
-- `yarn test`: Runs tests with Vitest
+- `npm test`: Runs tests with Vitest
-- `yarn deploy`: Deploys your MCP to Cloudflare Workers
+- `npm run deploy`: Deploys your MCP to Cloudflare Workers
-- `yarn cf-typegen`: Generates TypeScript types for Cloudflare Workers (run this everytime you add new changes to wrangler.jsonc)
+- `npm run cf-typegen`: Generates TypeScript types for Cloudflare Workers (run this everytime you add new changes to wrangler.jsonc)

 ## Development